kaoriito/twostagetask/README.md

 First, you are going to download the file you need to install the application.
 This file is called __TwoStageInstaller_mcr__.

-1. In the email that linked you to this page, click on "Link to download task".
+1. The experimenter will send you an email with a Link to download task.

-    This should take you to a page that looks like this on Google Drive:
+    Clicking on the link should take you to a page that looks like this on Google Drive:

     ![Image of Google Drive](images/gdrive.png)